-Default value WebAlways
+WebAlways

-Description Because it is no longer supported to run Microsoft Excel on the Scheduler server for spreadsheet processing tasks, this setting should always be set to using the same spreadsheet emulation engine as the Windows Client.
+Because it is no longer supported to run Microsoft Excel on the Scheduler server for spreadsheet processing tasks, this setting should always be set to WebAlways.
+This means that spreadsheet processing tasks will be performed using the same spreadsheet emulation engine as the Windows Client.